dannys42/Causality/README.md

 </p>

 # Causality
-`Causality` is simple in-memory event bus for Swift.
-Events may have an associated message and are fully typed.
-All publish/subscribe methods are thread-safe.
+`Causality` is a simple thread-safe, in-memory bus for Swift that supports fully-typed Events and States.

 In addition, `Causality` has provisions for monitoring `State` information.  `State` is similar to `Event`, but differ in that: